Jay Leno’s 2017 Ford GT Was Optioned to More Than $500,000

 That’s a whole lotta dough.

 Jay Leno was one of the lucky few to make the cut for purchasing Ford's brand new, ultra exclusive GT supercar.
-With heavy claims loaded upon the fresh model including "Ford's best" and "Le Mans winner," the brand's freshest go-fast machine has already broken the cover for being hugely expensive—but that's a pretty cliche statement.
-What we didn't know, however, is how much it might cost if you optioned up the supercar.
-After some tooling and digging around, someone was able to find out that the Late Night star's example had an MSRP of $505,750.
+With heavy claims loaded upon the fresh model including "Ford's best" and "Le Mans winner", the brand's freshest go-fast machine has already broke the cover for being hugely expensive -- but that's a pretty cliche statement.
+What we didn't know, however, is how much a spec you'd actually want would cost.
+Well after some tooling and digging around, someone was able to find out that the Late Night star's example had an MSRP of $505,750.

 But when has Leno ever been known to play small ball?
 His extensive collection is one of the most impressive and extravagant in show biz, and this Ford GT only adds to its grandeur.
 After all, wouldn't you do the same if you had that kind of cash?